Measurement of the longitudinal flow-plane decorrelation using multi-plane cumulants in $\sqrt{s_{_{\mathrm{NN}}}}$ = 200 GeV Au+Au, Ru+Ru, and Zr+Zr collisions: Introduction

 Over the past decade, to study the flow decorrelation, different collaborations~\cite{PhysRevC.92.034911, EurPhysJC.78.142, PhysRevLett.126.122301} often used an observable known as the factorization ratio:

 where $\langle ...\rangle$ denotes the average over events. $\phi^{b}$ and $\phi^{c}$ are the azimuthal angles of particles from the two symmetric mid-pseudorapidity windows $b$ and $c$, respectively, on the backward and forward regions (see Fig.~\ref{fig:t2-fig}).
-Similarly, $\Psi_{n}^{a}$, $\Psi_{n}^{b}$, and $\Psi_{n}^{c}$ are the flow-plane angles of $n^{\rm th}$-order harmonic flow obtained from the backward pseudorapidity reference window $a$ ($\eta_{a}<0$) and two mid-pseudorapidity windows $b$ ($\eta_{b}<0$) and $c$ ($\eta_{c}>0$), respectively.
-The notations $\eta_{a}$, $\eta_{b}$, and $\eta_{c}$ refer to the ranges in pseudorapidity of three windows such that the reference window $a$ in the backward region is sufficiently far from the two mid-pseudorapidity windows $b$ and $c$ to introduce large pseudorapidity gaps, $|\eta_{b}-\eta_{a}|$ and $|\eta_{c}-\eta_{a}|$, in the measurement.
-The reference window in Eq.~\ref{eq:ratio} can also be selected from the forward region (such as window $d$ in Fig.~\ref{fig:t2-fig}), provided that the mid-pseudorapidity regions $b$ and $c$ are simultaneously interchanged in the definition.
+Similarly, $\Psi_{n}^{a}$, $\Psi_{n}^{b}$, and $\Psi_{n}^{c}$ are the flow-plane angles of $n^{\rm th}$-order harmonic flow obtained from the reference $\eta$ window $a$ ($\eta_a<0$), and two symmetric windows $b$ ($\eta_{b}<0$) and $c$ ($\eta_{c}>0$).
+The notations $\eta_{a}$, $\eta_{b}$, and $\eta_{c}$ refer to the ranges in pseudorapidity of three windows such that the reference window $a$ is sufficiently far from windows $b$ and $c$ to introduce large pseudorapidity gaps, $|\eta_{b}-\eta_{a}|$ and $|\eta_{c}-\eta_{a}|$, in the measurement, ensuring suppression of non-flow.
+The reference window in Eq.~\ref{eq:ratio} can also be selected from the forward region (such as window $d$ in Fig.~\ref{fig:t2-fig}), provided that regions $b$ and $c$ are simultaneously interchanged in the definition.